Azure-Samples/eShopLite-SemanticSearch-AzureAISearch/README.md

 ![Azure AI Search resource in the Azure portal, and check the created index **products** with the data and fields](./images/48AzureAISearchIndex.png)

 ### Local development using an existing services

-In order to use existing Azure AI Search services and existing Azure OpenAI models: gpt-4o-mini and text-embedding-ada-002, you need to make changes in 2 projects:
+In order to use existing **Azure AI Search Services** and existing **Azure OpenAI models**, like gpt-4o-mini and text-embedding-ada-002, you need to make changes in 2 projects:

 #### Aspire AppHost